Cognitive Development

 Benefits of the SB

 It is important to note that our pilot school was in a Hawaiian community.
-The wisdom of an indigenous culture values the relationships among the mind, body, spirit, nature, and community.
-It is in their blood.
-Thanks to the parents and teachers of Kohala, the children also learned to adapt the SB into their home and classroom environments.
-Long-term benefits likely occurred because the community got involved.
+The indigenous cultures value the relationships among the mind, body, spirit, nature, and being part of a tribe.
+Because of the indigenous culture, and thanks to the parents and teachers of Kohala Elementary School, the children changed for years later.

-Please note: When first learning about the SB, we taught children the lesson, “Personal Bubbles Freeze Dance.” (round three, p.
-42, Rosasco, 2013) The lesson taught children how to keep attention inside and “play” from there.
-Playing versus learning from inside (the SB) is much easier.
-Once the children play with the sense of the SB it is easier for them to adapt it to a classroom environment.
+Teach Home Breath through fun first: When first learning about the SB, we taught children the lesson, “Personal Bubbles Freeze Dance.” (round three, p.
+42, Rosasco, 2013) The lesson taught children how to keep attention inside in a playful way.
+Playing is learning from inside (the SB) and is much easier.
+Once the children play with the sense of the SB, adapting it to the classroom demands is easier.
+(See Testimonials)

-The SB is learned through movement and attention with three functions:
+The SB learned through movement improves three functions:

 1. Body awareness